stefanjudis/pwt-workshop/lessons/02-writing-tests/02-assertions.md

 expect(number).toBe(2)
 ```

-But to test, web functionality async assertions come as a handy alternative.
+To test web functionality, async assertions come as a handy alternative.
 Playwright's web-first assertions are tailored to the web and asynchronous.
 They're based on similar auto-waiting principles and wait / retry until a condition is met or the time out is reached.

 ```javascript
 // an asynchronous web-first assertion